ioggstream/draft-polli-ratelimit-headers/draft-polli-ratelimit-headers.md

 # Providing RateLimit headers {#providing-ratelimit-headers}

-A server MAY use one or more `RateLimit` response header fields defined in this document to communicate its quota policies.
+A server MAY use one or more `RateLimit` response fields defined in this document to communicate its quota policies.

 The returned values refers to the metrics used to evaluate if the current request respects the quota policy and MAY not apply to subsequent requests.

-Example: a successful response with the following header fields
+Example: a successful response with the following fields

 ~~~
    RateLimit-Limit: 10